DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/report-billing/gmagpie-offline-install.md

     3. Run `helm upgrade` .

-        It is recommended to replace the __global.imageRegistry__ field in the __bak.yaml__ file with the address of the image repository you are currently using before performing the upgrade.
+        It is recommended to replace the __global.imageRegistry__ field in the __bak.yaml__ file with the address of the registry you are currently using before performing the upgrade.

         ```shell
-        export imageRegistry={你的镜像仓库}
+        export imageRegistry={your-registry}
         ```

         ```shell